 - 1/4 cup unsweetened cocoa powder

 - 2 tbsp ground flax - You can omit; it just won’t rise as much

-- 1/3 cup sugar of choice or xylitol
+- 1/3 cup sugar, or xylitol for sugar free

 - 1/4 cup additional sugar, OR 1/8 tsp uncut stevia

 - 1 tbsp pure vanilla extract

-- 2 loosely-packed cups frozen cauliflower, thawed completely but not cooked (250g) (Or omit and sub 1 cup canned pumpkin if cauliflower is too weird for you)
+- 2 loosely-packed cups frozen cauliflower, thawed completely but not cooked (250g) (Or omit and sub 1 cup canned pumpkin if cauliflower is too crazy for you)

 - 1/2 cup milk of choice (For pumpkin version, use just 1/3 cup)